GlaszArt

 Courtship behavior begins in late winter.
 Pairs will remain together in nesting territory all year and possibly for life.
 The nest site consists of a large natural cavity or old woodpecker hole, usually fifteen to sixty feet above the ground.
 They may spend minutes at a time sweeping the outside and inside of the nest with a crushed insect held in the bill.
 This may help repel predators by extracting the secretions of insects.
 They will also sometimes add mud to the rim of the nest entrance.

 There are usually five to nine white, spotted with reddish-brown eggs.
 Females incubate the eggs for a period of twelve to fourteen days.
 Both parents feed the young.
-It is estimated that the young leave the nest about fourteen to twenty-six days.
+It is estimated that the young leave the nest for about fourteen to twenty-six days.
 They have one brood per year.

 White-breasted Nuthatch Migration